-In February 2004, the Company entered into exclusive licensing agreements with Acrux Limited and a subsidiary of Acrux under which it has agreed to develop and commercialize Testosterone MDTS (metered-dose transdermal spray) and Evamist in the United States for various female health applications.
+In February 2004, the Company entered into exclusive licensing agreements with Acrux Limited and a subsidiary of Acrux under which it has agreed to develop and commercialize Testosterone MDTS (metered-dose transdermal spray) and EvaMist in the United States for various female health applications.
 Under the terms of the agreements, the Company agreed to pay to Acrux combined licensing fees of \$3.0 million, up to \$4.3 million for the achievement of certain clinical development milestones, up to \$6.0 million for achieving product approval milestones, and royalties on net sales in the United States upon commercialization of each product.
-In particular, a \$1.0 million milestone payment will be due to Acrux upon the submission of a New Drug Application ("NDA") to the FDA for Evamist, which the Company anticipates filing in the second half of 2006.
-The Company expensed \$0 and \$375,000 of milestone and licensing fees under the terms of the agreements in the first six months of 2006 and 2005, respectively.
+The Company made a \$1.0 million milestone payment to Acrux in October 2006 related to the submission of a New Drug Application ("NDA") to the FDA for EvaMist.
+The Company expensed \$1.0 million and \$375,000 of clinical development milestone fees under the terms of the agreements in the first nine months of 2006 and 2005, respectively.
+Upon approval of the NDA for EvaMist, a \$3.0 million product approval milestone will be due to Acrux.